kimdurante/gis-workshop-waml-template/content/acquisitions.md

 In some cases it will be necessary to examine files in a GIS to understand the collection contents.

 Consider:
-* What features do the data contain (population statistics, boundaries, geolocated imagery, etc.)?
+* What features do the data contain (themes/topics)?
 * Where they are located (geographic extent)?
-* When were they published and also in what time period are they situated (temporal extent)?
+* When were they published and also in what time period are they situated (publication date/temporal extent)?
 * Who created and/or published the data?
 * How often are the data updated (edition/version)?
 * What are the access and use restrictions (rights)?

+Knowing the answers to these questions will assist with metadata creation for data layers and collections.